apache/linkis-website/docs/feature/upgrade-base-engine-version.md

 ---

 ## 1. Requirement Background
-fow now we support different hadoop, hive ,spark version compile, and lower engine version may have potential risk
+fow now we support different hadoop, hive ,spark version compile, and lower engine version may have potential CVE risk

 ## 2. Instructions for use
 default hadoop version changes from 2.7.2 to 3.3.4